pagetailoring/nuxt-auth-micro/README.md

 A project focused on analyzing bundle size with different tools, using the simplest and fastest authentication solutions for a web application.
 It also considers styling, performance, and potential UI library integrations.
 Built with Nuxt for simplicity.
 Eventually, it will include multiple ready-made variants across different branches.

+## Minimal 36.4 kB growth of bundle size

+The initial JS bundle size increased by 36.4 kB compared to a bare Nuxt setup, just by adding Firebase Auth in the most minimal way, even without using routing.

 ## Nuxt 3 + Firebase Auth

 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.